E-waste & Environmental Sustainability: The Role of Electronics Recycling

 E-waste in the UK

 In the UK the figures are even more startling.
-In a study by Uswitch nearly 20,000 tonnes of WEEE were produced in the UK in 2008, sharply rising to 52,000 tonnes in 2016.
-It is predicted that the UK will overtake Norway in terms being the world’s largest contributor this year.
-This figure equates to around 24kg of electrical waste being generated per person.
+In a study by U-Switch, nearly 20,000 tonnes of WEEE were produced in the UK in 2008, sharply rising to 52,000 tonnes in 2016.
+Today, the UK produces 6 million tonnes of e-waste collectively each year, with 38,000 tonnes of this e-waste coming from IT and telecoms companies alone.

 All electrical items contain various chemicals and materials that are considered hazardous to both humans and the environment.
-Toxic substances such as heavy metals (cadmium, mercury, and nickel), flame retardants, other toxic materials such as arsenic, lead, and plasticisers can all be present in electronic waste and leak into the environment if not treated and recycled properly.
+Toxic substances such as heavy metals (cadmium, mercury, and nickel), flame retardants, other toxic materials such as arsenic, lead, and plasticisers can all be present in electronic waste.
+If not managed correctly, they run the risk of leaking into surrounding waters and soil, contaminating the environment and posing as a threat to people who live near the disposal unit.

 Improperly treated materials can become a hazard.
 E-waste is rich in valuable base and precious metals that can be extracted and recycled.
 This recovery process supports sustainable material use and lessens the demand for new resources.
 Metals like copper, tin, and iron are frequently found in e-waste, have further industrial uses, and can be used in manufacturing new equipment.